KirSerg64/gta-link/README.md

 ## Introduction

 This project introduces a universal, model-agnostic method designed to refine and enhance tracklet association for single-camera Multi-Object Tracking ([MOT](https://motchallenge.net/)).
-It is primarily developed for datasets such as [SportsMOT](https://github.com/MCG-NJU/SportsMOT) or [SoccerNet](https://github.com/SoccerNet/sn-tracking) but is also applicable to any MOT datasets.
+The method is primarily developed for datasets such as [SportsMOT](https://github.com/MCG-NJU/SportsMOT) or [SoccerNet](https://github.com/SoccerNet/sn-tracking) but is also applicable to any MOT datasets.
 The approach is developed as an offline post-processing tool.
 <!-- TODO: add results on datasets -->

 ## Methodology